 - Internal organ damage: Due to the impact and the forces the motorcyclist endures, internal organ damage is common.
 From liver damage to internal bleeding, these injuries can cause serious and life-threatening complications.
 Common injuries to your organs include aorta aneurysms, internal bleeding, pneumothorax, and ruptured spleens.

 - Broken bones: When a motorcyclist is thrown from their bike in a serious accident, their bones can be shattered beyond repair.
 They may need to undergo multiple surgeries and may be required to miss months of work as a result of their injuries.
 In some cases, fractures can be so severe that they require an amputation of the extremity.

 - Psychological Injuries: Being involved in a motorcycle accident can be a frightening ordeal.
 Motorcycle accident victims often suffer from PTSD, depression and anxiety after their accident and many find it difficult to ever ride again.
-When this occurs, you need compensation to help pay for therapies, medications, and the emotional pain and suffering you must not endure.
+When this occurs, you need compensation to help pay for therapies, medications, and the emotional pain and suffering you must endure.

 You Deserve Fair Compensation

 If you were a driver or pedestrian injured in a motorcycle accident, you should not have to suffer financial consequences on top of the physical and emotional damages.
 The civil justice system exists to protect your rights, and our legal team at McDivitt Law Firm chose to specialize in personal injury law because they’re passionate about defending the rights of Colorado residents.

 - What if the other driver doesn’t have insurance?
 If you are hit by an uninsured driver, you may be able to file a claim with your own insurance company, assuming you are properly insured.
 If you purchased uninsured motorist insurance, you will be able to obtain compensation up to your policy limits.